siddsach/siddsach.github.io/_portfolio/attention.md

 collection: portfolio
 ---

-#(In Progress)
+(In Progress)

 [Code](https://github.com/siddsach/Interpreting-Attention)

-A Research Project Experimenting with Self-Attention to interpret different source domains for Transfer Learning
+# A Research Project Experimenting with Self-Attention to interpret different source domains for Transfer Learning

-###  Implemented
-* Data Collection and Cleaning
-* Modified Word Language Model
-* LSTM Classifier
-* Self-Attention Embedding
-* Key-Value Attention
-* Language Model Pretraining

-### To Do
-* Classification Tuning
-* Attention Classification Tuning
-* Model Comparison

-## Data

-### Language Model Datasets
-* Wikitext-2
-* Gigaword
-* Penn Tree Bank

-### Text Classification Datasets
-* IMDB Sentiment Classification
-* MPQA Subjectivity Classification

-### Word Vectors
-* CharNGram
-* Google News Word2Vec
-* GloVe
+Multi-task learning and transfer learning are set to change the way we do NLP, significantly improving model generalization, data efficiency, and accuracy.
+However, it's hard to interpret why knowledge particular datasets are more useful to transfer than others, and as we have [seen](https://motherboard.vice.com/en_us/article/j5jmj8/google-artificial-intelligence-bias), machine learning systems can unknowingly learn bias.
+To mitigate both of these problems, I'm experimenting with using the recent method of attention to interpret different kinds of transfer learning.